marttcw/marttkfmanager/README.md

 * Better tabs (buttons to move between tabs)

 ## Changelog - BETA

+### 2017 APR 20 BETA v5.0a - Changelog:
+* Added cython3 installation script and now points to /usr/share for logo and default configuration and /usr/bin for executable
+* Logo now fixed to one size, used for both about and window logo

 ### 2017 FEB 23 BETA v5.0 - Changelog:
 * Text preview height size improved